BrianDeanO/BrianDeanO/README.md

 While attending WSU Tri-Cities, I am also a part-time intern working in a software development team at Pacific Northwest National Laboratory (PNNL).

-Within this internship, I consistently work with JavaScript, React, and HTML/CSS.
+Within this internship, I consistently work with React, TypeScript, JavaScript, and HTML/CSS.

-Through school, I also have strong understanding in C and C++.
+Through school, I also have strong understanding in C and C++ in the Linux environment.

 I also have experience programming in Java and using JavaFX, and with creating and working with relational database systems through SQL.